 The good news: re-certifying is simple and free.

-We make it easy — and free — to stay certified with us because we know you want to be out there growing your business.
+We make it easy — and free — to stay certified with us because, if you’re working in the field, you should be out there growing your business, not chasing CEUs.

 And the other nice thing is there are no CEUs or requirements to maintain your certification beyond taking the exam every two years.